 But often something holds us back.
 We don’t start the warm conversation with the homeless person.
 We don’t speak out at work when issues trouble or inspire us.
 We don’t shift our life habits or put energy into what brings us alive.
 We just don’t.
 This happens when we side with our fear, and believe in our lack of courage.

 Through studying fear, the longing to act and the possibility of transformation, over many years, I see a basic pattern.
 I’ve summarised this below.
 Perhaps it can help you move beyond a boundary and take a leap in your own life and work right now.
-(NB – this simple 3 part model draws heavily on my Centre Edge work.
-You can read more about this here).
+(NB – this simple 3 part model draws heavily on my Web of Life principles.
+You can read more about that here).

 There is always a boundary